TBD54566975/dap/README.md

 Bob: Anytime.
 DAP me up at waterboy@cash.app
 ```

 Alice should then be able to pop open whatever app she uses, type in bob's DAP, and send him the money.
 Bob should then be able to receive the money in whatever app he uses.
-This could be,
+Hypothetical examples of this are:
 * CashApp -> YellowPay (or vice versa)
 * Chipper Cash -> Bitso (or vice versa)
 * Coinbase -> CashApp (or vice versa)